aaxlee/Bigint/README.md

 bigint_t(11) / bigint_t("11")

-example usage:
+example usage of some useful functions:

-WARNING: there is NO error handling
+WARNING: there is little to no error handling, use at your own risk

 bigint_t n = bigint_create("193201293005903902300923");